-The nationally accredited Human Services HDFS option will prepare you for diverse entry-level careers in fields such as family social services, youth or aging programs, volunteer management and crisis services.
-You also will be prepared for graduate studies in human development and family sciences, counseling, marriage and family therapy, and social work.
+The Human Services HDFS option will prepare you for diverse entry-level careers in fields such as family social services, youth or aging programs, volunteer management and crisis services.
+You also will be prepared for graduate studies in human development and family sciences, counseling, marriage and family therapy and social work.

-Coursework includes family relationships, human development across the lifespan, proposal writing, and human service foundations skills, ethics and administration.
+Coursework includes family relationships, human development across the lifespan, proposal writing, ethics and human services foundations skills.

 You may tailor elective courses to focus on particular issues or populations and will gain real-life experience through at least two supervised internships in human services agencies.

 The Graduate School Pathways slides feature graduate programs in the state of Oregon most closely affiliated with the Human Services field.